Blendify/blender-manual/trunk/blender_docs/manual/preferences/input.rst

 Keymap Editor
 =============

-.. figure:: /images/preferences_input_keymap-editor.png

 The Keymap editor lets you change the default Hotkeys.
 You can change keymaps for each of Blender's editors.

+.. figure:: /images/preferences_input_keymap-editor.png

+   Keymap Editor.

 Keymap Presets
    A list of predefined keymaps.